 Review Your Goals

-Now that you’ve taken the time to create some fantastic goals, set up a schedule to evaluate your goals.
+Now that you’ve taken the time to create some fantastic goals set up a schedule to evaluate your goals.
 I suggest reviewing your goals quarterly at a minimum.
-Assess where you are, is the goal progressing as you anticipated, are you on track to complete as stated?
-Make any necessary alterations and keep notes as to why the changes are required.
+Assess where you are, is the goal progressing as anticipated; are you on track to complete as stated?
+Make any necessary alterations and note why the changes are required.